severalnines/s9s-admin/plugins/zabbix/README.md

 Configure Zabbix Agent
 ----------------------

-On Zabbix agent host aka ClusterControl host, run following command (omit sudo if you run as root):
+On Zabbix agent host (ClusterControl host), run following command (omit sudo if you run as root):

 1) Get the package from GitHub:
 ```bash